-Francoise Abanda levelled Canada’s Fed Cup World Group II play-off tie against Kazakhstan on Saturday, beating Yaroslava Shvedova 6-3, 6-4 at Uniprix Stadium in Montreal.
+Francoise Abanda levelled Canada’s Fed Cup World Group II play-off tie against Kazakhstan on Saturday, beating Yaroslava Shvedova 6-3, 6-4 at STADE IGA in Montreal.

 The win leaves both countries with everything to play for on Sunday tied 1-1 in the best-of-five series.
 The winning nation advances to an upper tier of ITF’s international team competition.